v1nceC/SandboxExperience/README.md

-# VanillaEnhanced
+# SandboxExperience

-This mod adds a few things to enhance the Vanilla experience.
+This mod adds a few things to enhance the Vanilla experience and the Sandbox feeling.
+Based on VanillaEnhanced.
 *Still in development*

 ## V6.0 only, there is no backwards compatibility for older versions